ZephyrKeXiner/Twitter-stock-bot/README.md

 ## Usage

-Run the application using:
+Run the application manually using:
 ```
 python src/main.py
 ```

-This will trigger the bot to fetch the latest cryptocurrency prices and financial news, and post them to Twitter.
+### Scheduled Execution

+This project includes a GitHub Actions workflow to run the bot daily at 8:00 UTC.
+To enable this:

+1. Add your API keys as GitHub Secrets:
+   - `API_KEY`
+   - `API_SECRET`
+   - `ACCESS_TOKEN`
+   - `ACCESS_TOKEN_SECRET`
+   - `FINNHUB_API_KEY`

+2. Push the repository to GitHub.
+The workflow will automatically execute based on the schedule defined in `.github/workflows/schedule_tweet.yml`.